 These are the classes specifically developed and used in the Brazos Valley area (although the information will often apply anywhere in Texas).

 - Beekeeper Year (.pptx) - A month-by-month description of what you should be doing with your hives, specifically created for the Bryan/College Station area (so adjust based on how far away you live).
-Also available is the Single Page Chart (the last slide of the presentation) showing the entire year at a glance (in MS Excel format)
+Also available is the Single Page Chart (the last slide of the presentation) showing the entire year at a glance (in either Adobe .pdf format or MS Excel .xlsl format)

 - Bee Medicine (.pdf) - Presentation from a medical perspective (written by an MD) on bee stings, as well as the various methods of "apitherapy".